awsdocs/amazon-eks-user-guide/doc_source/update-cluster.md

 + If you currently have the AWS Load Balancer Controller deployed to your cluster, you must update it to version `2.4.1` before updating your cluster to Kubernetes version `1.22`\.

 **Important**
 When you update clusters to version `1.22`, existing persisted objects can be accessed using the new APIs\.
 However, you must migrate manifests and update clients to use these new APIs\.
 Updating the clusters prevents potential workload failures\.
-See Kubernetes [docs](https://kubernetes.io/docs/concepts/overview/kubernetes-api/#api-groups-and-versioning) for details/
+See Kubernetes [docs](https://kubernetes.io/docs/concepts/overview/kubernetes-api/#api-groups-and-versioning) for details\.

 For example, if you created your EKS cluster on `1.20` or earlier, you will see the following objects in your cluster: